Carsun Chang

-Carsun Chang (張嘉森 (Zhāng Jiāsēn); 1887–1969), also known as Chang Chun-mai (張君勱 (Zhang Junmai)) or Carson Chang, was a Chinese social-democratic, statist, and New-Confucian politician and philosopher.
+Carsun Chang (張嘉森 (Zhāng Jiāsēn); 18 January 1887 – 23 February 1969), also known as Chang Chun-mai (張君勱 (Zhang Junmai)) or Carson Chang, was a Chinese social-democratic, statist, and New-Confucian politician and philosopher.
 He founded the China State Socialist Party (later the China Democratic Socialist Party) and is widely regarded as the Father of the Constitution of the Republic of China.

 Biography

 Carsun Chang was the older brother of the prominent banker and politician Chang Kia-ngau (Zhang Jia'ao).
 His sister, Zhang Youyi, was an educator, banker, and the first wife of poet Xu Zhimo.

 Equipped with the traditional Confucian degree of xiucai or "accomplished scholar", Chang went on to study at Waseda University in Japan where he came under the influence of Liang Qichao's theory of constitutional monarchy.
-In 1918 he accompanied Liang's tour of post-war Europe, later going to Germany to study philosophy for a short time at Berlin University.
+From 1913 to 1915, he studied law and politics at the graduate school of Berlin University.
+In 1918 he accompanied Liang's tour of post-war Europe, later going to Germany to study philosophy for a short time at University of Jena.
 While in Germany he came under the influence of the teachings of Rudolf Eucken (1846–1926) and Henri Bergson (1859–1941).
 With Hans Driesch, who was formerly Eucken's student, Chang travelled throughout China in the early 1920s, serving as Driesch's Chinese translator as he lectured on Eucken's philosophical vision.
 In 1922, Chang led a committee which drafted an outline for a constitution with a federal system of government.
 In 1923 Chang gave a lecture at Tsinghua University, the title was "outlook on life (人生觀)".
 Soon after, his speech was published on Tsinghua weekly (淸華週刊), this led to polemics over science and metaphysics (also known as the "worldview controversy").
 He wrote extensively on what now forms part of modern neo-Confucianism.